ortus-boxlang/boxlang-docs/getting-started/overview/syntax-style-guide/cfml.md

 ### Components are Classes

-ColdFusion Components (CFCs) are now called BoxLang classes, like any other language.
+CFML Components (CFCs) are called classes in BoxLang, like any other language.
 You can also use the `class` declaration for them.
 You can continue to write components if you like, but if you use our `.bx` extensions, they are now classes.

 ```java
 class{

     property name=¨firstName¨

 }